 Stepping inside and you could be forgiven for thinking there was a large influence from Audi, and you’d be right.
-Most of the entertainment system, indicator arms, even power window switches appear lifted from Audi.
-While Audi make wonderful interiors and we welcome this, does it make the Urus less of a Lamborghini and more a dolled up Q7?
+Most of the entertainment system, indicator arms and even the power window switches appear lifted from Audi.
+While Audi makes wonderful interiors and we welcome this, does it make the Urus less of a Lamborghini and more of a dolled-up Q7?
+Hmm…

 3. Despite being the most overweight Lamborghini, it’ll still turn heads

 Driving the Urus on a multilane highway you’ll see more iPhones pointing at you than a B-grade celebrity.
 Whether it was the passengers in the car behind us or the tradies pressing their faces against windows in the next lane, the Urus was a real head-turner.
 Whether or not this is your thing, it’s certainly a Urus thing.